BloodBorris/Game_Engine_assignment/README.md

 Need screenshots here for the level with short explanations as to why each part is good for the design patterns

+I used diagrams to explain how I did each pattern

 Singleton
 ![Singelton](https://github.com/user-attachments/assets/0d8d7792-ea90-4810-842c-cf64fd12767f)